 While the vast majority of American-style cakes are made using The Creaming Method–cream butter and sugar, add eggs 1 at a time, alternate wet and dry, beginning and ending with wet–the mixing method for this cake is a little bit harder to classify.

 The first step in making this cake is to whip eggs and sugar together, which is also how the egg foam method starts.

 Then, you beat in the fat (mayonnaise, in this case), and lastly, you alternated dry-wet-dry-wet-dry ingredients.

-So I’m not sure there is one mixing method that this sheetcake really falls under.
+So I’m not sure there is one mixing method that this mint chocolate cake really falls under.
 It’s sort of a hybrid between the egg foam method and the creaming method.

 What’s the Texture?